zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

   "In-Domain".
 It is either "sibling domain" or "unrelated" as defined in [RFC 9499][RFC 9499#section7], section 7, in the subsection on "Glue Records", for name server names in the referral of a zone.
-The name server name is neither on or below the zone cut of the zone for which it is name server.
+The name server name is neither on nor below the zone cut of the zone for which it is name server.
   The name server name belongs to another zone.
-It is above or at aside the delegated zone.
+It is above or outside the delegated zone.
 Previously the term "Out-Of-Bailiwick" was used.

 * "RDATA" - "Resource record data as defined in [RFC 1034][RFC 1034#section3.6],